This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 1st problem: There is no guarantee that it is the user of the account who makes the request.
 The reset password form simply asks for a username or an email address.
 You can easily enter the email address of someone else.
 Therefore, it is possible to prevent someone from logging in by resetting his/her password regularly.
 To solve this problem we can think of keeping the 2 valid passwords ⇒ it is therefore 2 times simpler to brute force the account then…

-2nd problem: The password is clearly visible in the mailbox.
+2nd problem: The password is visible in the mailbox.
 Some people do not protect their computers or cell phones with a password.
 In this case, you can simply get the new password and log in as using it.
 This can be easily countered by forcing the user to change his/her password upon the first login with the new password.
 Thus the password present in the email will not be valid after the reset (provided you have a security policy preventing reuse of old passwords).
 Also, the generated password has no expiration date.
 When you reset your password, you are expected to do it right now.
-So, the generated password should not be valid more than 10 minutes.
+So, the generated password should not be valid for more than 10 minutes.
 This means someone must be able to read your emails in the next 10 minutes to be able to access your account.

-By combining the ideas mentioned above we can create a solution that consists in creating a token that can be used once on the reset password page.
+By combining the ideas mentioned above we can create a solution that consists of creating a token that can be used once on the reset password page.
 The website sends a link similar to

 https://example.com/PasswordLost?token=467dc4ad9acf4 by email.
 When the user navigates to the reset page, the site checks that the token is valid and allows the user to change their passwords.

 This solution is similar to the previous one in the sense that we will generate a token which will then be sent by email to the user.
-The fundamental difference is that this token does not replace the current password, does not match the new password and is long enough to not be brute force.
+The fundamental difference is that this token does not replace the current password, does not match the new password, and is long enough to not be brute force.
 After entering this token in a screen provided for this purpose the user will be forced to change their passwords.
 To add more security it is possible to limit the validity of the token in time: about ten minutes is largely sufficient.
 Also, the token must be valid only once.

 There are many ways to generate the token.
 You can generate a random string and store it in a database with the associated email address and the expiration date of the token.
 Then, you can validate it by querying the database.
 The other solution that I prefer, is to generate a token that is encrypted by the server.
-Then, you can decrypt it and validate the data it contains (user email, expiration date and last password changed date).
+Then, you can decrypt it and validate the data it contains (user email, expiration date, and last password changed date).
 This way you don't have to store anything on the server.
 This is what ASP.NET Core Identity does.

-You now have a reset url, but what you should you include in the email you send?
+You now have a reset URL, but what you should you include in the email you send?

 - Relevant and readable subject and "From" name

-- The reset url
+- The reset URL